Doridian/LuaJS/README.md

 Setup Instructions
 ------------------

 Make certain to download your git submodules, run `git submodule init` then `git submodule update`.
+Or use make to do both: `make getlua`.

 You'll need emscripten installed.
 If you're running a system that supports homebrew, you can brew install:
 * [Installing Homebrew](https://docs.brew.sh/Installation)